graphql/graphql-wg/rfcs/ClientControlledNullability.md

 }
 ```

-Even if name returns valid results, the response would no longer provide this data.
-If business is non-nullable, the response will be:
+Even if `name` returns valid results, the response would no longer provide this data.
+If business is Non-Nullable, the response will be:
 ```json
 {
   "data": null